Lockie Leonard

-Lockie Leonard is a fictional character and the protagonist of a trilogy of young adult novels by Australian by the author Tim Winton.
+Lockie Leonard is a fictional character and the protagonist of a trilogy of young adult novels by Australian author Tim Winton.

 Character

 Lockie Leonard is a 12-year-old who moves to Angelus, a fictional, small coastal town in the southwest region of Western Australia.
 Lockie has to deal with starting high school in a new town, his father is a police officer who everybody calls Sarge, his mother Joy, is overly understanding, and his brother Phillip still wets the bed.
 The books follow his adventures and the disasters which beset him.
 From falling in love, being dumped, finding a best friend, being embarrassed by his family, and through it all making discoveries about himself.

 The Lockie Leonard TV series, adapted from the books, was shot in Albany, Western Australia, and originally screened on the Nine Network in 2007, and a second season began airing in 2010.
 It was popular all around the world and still has many avid fans.